uikit/uikit-site/docs/pages/slider.md

 ## Center

-By default, elements of the slider always align to the left edge of the slider.
-To center the list items add the attribute `center="1"`.
+By default, elements of the slider always are aligned to the left.
+To center the list items, add the attribute `center="1"`.

 ***

 ## Infinite Scrolling

 By default, infinite scrolling is enabled.
-To disable infinite scrolling, add the attribute `finite="1"`.
+To disable this behavior, add the attribute `finite="1"`.

 ***

 ## Slide Sets

-To loop through a set of slides instead of single items, add the attribute `set="1"` after the `uk-slider` attribute.
+To loop through a set of slides instead of single items, add the attribute `set="1"`.

 ***